tildeholmqvist/connected/README.md

 You can view the projectboard [here.](https://github.com/users/tildeholmqvist/projects/9)

-When planning for this project 11 Github Issues were created, with two out of this as future improvement.
+When planning for this project 11 GitHub Issues were created, with two out of these as future improvement.
-Each issue has a list of acceptance criterias, making the execution of the task clear, and easier to navigate to completion.
+Each issue has a list of acceptance criteria, making the execution of the task clear, and easier to navigate to completion.

 ## Data Model

-This project uses the principles of Object-Oritented Programming(OOP) along with Django's Class-Based Generic Views, to create this online news platform.
+This project uses the principles of object-oriented programming (OOP) along with Django's Class-Based Generic Views, to create this online news platform.

-The site administator can post articles, while the site users are allowed to comment on them.
+The site administrator can post articles, while the site users are allowed to comment on them.
-The site user can however post their own post in the dedicated online forum.
+The site user can however post their discussions in the dedicated online forum.

-For user authentication, Django Allauth is employed to ensure a secure access.
+For user authentication, Django Allauth is employed to ensure secure access.

-To manage the posts, both in articles and in the discussion forum, a post model was developed, showcasing the title, author and date.
+To manage the posts, both in articles and the discussion forum, a post model was developed, showcasing the title, author, and date.

-To manage the categories, a category model was developed, showcasing the title of the category, allowing the user to easily navigate to their pick of category.
+To add categories, a category model was developed, showcasing the title of the category, allowing the user to easily navigate to their pick of category.

 To manage comments, both in articles and in the discussion forum, a comment model was developed, working in the same way as the post model, with some additions.